20 Fitting and Residuals

 8 Soprano 1 2.25

-Since the residuals appear homogeneous across groups, we can pool them to calculate a single IQR for all singers, thereby reducing variability:
+Since we determined that the residuals appeared homogeneous across groups, we can pool them to calculate a single IQR for all singers, thereby reducing variability:

 df %>%